Turn rainwater into your main water

 When it comes to supplying your home with H2O, city and well water aren’t your only options.
 A cistern is another type of system that can keep water flowing to your home.
 Did you know cistern water systems can help lower your water bill without adding much to your home maintenance routine?
 Learn what a cistern is, how it works, and what it can do for your home.

-The definition of a cistern is basically a reservoir water system featuring a large tank made from either concrete, steel, wood, or fiberglass.
+A cistern is a reservoir water system featuring a large tank made from either concrete, steel, wood, or fiberglass.
 It’s stored underground where it collects rainwater for household use and, in some cases, consumption.
 Water cisterns range in capacity from 100 gallons to several thousand gallons.

 The mechanics of a cistern vary by system, but the main concept remains the same.
 The collection process usually starts on a rooftop where gravity pulls rainwater towards pipes leading to a cistern tank.
 Water passes through mesh screens to prevent large debris from entering the tank.